ewan-lister/youth-shield/README.md

 ArduinoBLE

 After installing these libraries and downloading our provided code, you should be able to run our model.
+It functions the same as other Arduino exmaples.